maxravel/mnemomed/readme.md

 #med test project
 task changer; work on multidimensional arrays task changer; done
+add informations to answers; done

 to do: refactorize code;
+to do: add previous button;
-to do: add informations to answers;
+to do: add UI;
+to do: think about database;